tcpiplab/internet_stability_monitor/README.md

 ## Installation

 1. Ensure you have Python 3.12.7 installed on your macOS system.
+Note that Python 3.13.1 may not be compatible with all dependencies.
 2. Clone the repository to your local machine.
 3. Install the required packages using pip: